adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 Install supporting modules (skipped requirements.txt)
 -----------------------------------------------------

+This step is required if you skipped creating the requirements.txt file.
 Once the instance is set up SSH into it, and execute the following commands:

 First activate the virtual environment.